-When are the deepest daylight lows of 2026?
+When were the deepest daylight lows of 2026?

-One run in mid-July does most of the work.
-Seattle's eight deepest daylight lows of the year all fall within two clusters — July 12–16 and August 10–12:
+One run in mid-July did most of the work.
+Seattle's eight deepest daylight lows of the year fell within two clusters — July 12–16, now in the record books, and the August 10–12 stretch that is here now:

 | Rank | Date | Day | Low (ft MLLW) | Low time | Walkable window | Weekend? |